Malberee/nextui-native-demo/README.md

 # NextUI for React Native

 I'm just trying to replicate the design and some functionality of NextUI for React Native.\
-Many of the components do not have the full functionality of the original NextUI library.
+Many of the components do not have the full functionality of the original NextUI library (npm package coming soon).

 Here is a list of some of the components that have already been implemented: